Fieldinj/Getty-Confidential/README.md

 <param ve-entity eid="Q221092"> <!-- Mauritshuis -->

 # Introduction and Background

+The statue Kouros was bought by the J. Paul Getty Museum in 1986 for 9 million dollars.
+The Getty Museum defines this statue as a representation of youth itself.
+As pictured, the statue depicts a nude youth and was used as a dedication to the gods.
+These statues would be found in sanctuaries and as grave monuments throughout Archaic Greece.
+This statue has caused some controversy for the Getty museum as it has been in many debates regarding its authenticity.
+Many different arguments have been stated on why exactly this statue is forged.
+Some speculate that the statue is forged because of a chemical process that is shown on the exterior.
+This has caused the statue to slowly erode over time.
+Scientists argued that this chemical process was caused by potato mold that was only a few months old rather than years.
+Another argument has stated that the material used for the sculpture was too “new” and the marble was in great condition for it to be thousands of years old.
+The features on the sculpture have also been questioned as they seem to mix between time periods.
+The Getty museum also states that because of where the marble is from, this has caused people to question its age.
+While these arguments sound very compelling, the Getty museum has stated in their short online entry that there is no exact conclusion to this issue.
+They do not specifically state that the statue is forged, but they do acknowledge that they have limited knowledge on the subject of Greek sculpture.
 <param ve-image
        label="Statue of Kouros "
        description="Photo of Getty Museum's Statue of Kouros"